Welcome to the Quantum Portugal Initiative

 Candidates must comply with the following requirements:

-• Be a Portuguese citizen, a European Union citizen or a non-European Union Citizen that can be eligible to obtain permit to reside in Portugal;
+• Be a Portuguese citizen, a European Union citizen or a non-European Union Citizen that can be eligible to obtain a permit to reside in Portugal;

 • Hold an MSc Degree (at the time of enrollment) or an equivalent degree in the field of Physics, Chemistry, Chemical Engineering, Physical Chemistry, Mathematics, Computer Science, Information Technology, Quantum Materials Science, Modelling, Simulation or a closely related discipline;